What makes you look pro while you’re riding? Let us count the ways

 Now that you’ve fixed your gear, it’s time to look at how you’re carrying all of that.
 That is, how you’re actually riding your bike.
 And in which we mean your pedaling form.

-There is a mythical quality called “souplesse” I discussed in a previous article that outlines a bit of what we’re talking about.
+There is a mythical quality called “souplesse” that outlines a bit of what we’re talking about.
 What makes you look pro while you’re riding?
 Let us count the ways.

 Part of looking better on the bike is to stop mashing down on your pedals like a newbie.
 This isn’t your BMX from childhood.
 Heck, even the BMX pros pedal in circles.
 Super fast too, apparently.
 Visualize being able to power through the whole pedal stroke, not just the downswing.
 And use a trainer or rollers to help you get there.